Rudy Giuliani Says He Hasn't Heard From Robert Mueller In Weeks

-On Monday, President Donald Trump’s attorney Rudy Giuliani claimed that neither he nor the President’s other lawyers have heard anything from special counsel Robert Mueller in almost three weeks.
+On Monday, President Donald Trump’s attorney Rudy Giuliani claimed that neither he nor the president’s other lawyers have heard anything from special counsel Robert Mueller in almost three weeks.

 Claiming that Mueller’s team previously informed him that the special counsel is “still studying” the Trump legal team’s most recent letter, Giuliani said, “I figured we wouldn’t hear until after the Manafort trial, but we (still) haven’t.”